telefonicaid/fiware-skuld/README.rst

 projects (tenants), these other resources must not be deleted.

 The resources that these scripts can free, fall in following categories:
-* nova resources: vms, user keys, security groups
+* nova resources: vms, user keys, security groups (only the default security group cannot be deleted)
 * glance resources: images (snapshots are also images)
 * cinder resources: volumes, snapshot-volumes, backup-volumes
 * neutron resources: networks, subnets, ports, routers, floating ips, security groups.